Behavioral game theory: Examining social utility and preferences through games

 Another example of a social preference is positive reciprocity, which is displayed in the gift exchange game.
 The gift exchange game involves Player 1 either keeping set amount of money, or offering an even larger amount to Player 2.
 Player 2 is then able to decide how they wish to divide the money between the two of them.
 In this game, Player 1 trusts that Player 2 will return a certain amount of money to them.
 Findings from this game often show that if Player 2 is offered a generous amount of money from Player 1, then they are more likely to return the favour and give Player 1 back an equally generous amount.
 This demonstrates how players appreciate being treated kindly, and are more likely to treat their opponent kindly in return.
 The concept of positive reciprocity can be seen in real-life examples, such as the workplace.
 If an employer offers a large wage to their employees, then the employees often pay back the favour by working harder.

 Altruism is another social preference seen in the dictator game.
 This game is similar to the ultimatum and gift exchange games.
 In this game, however, Player 1 is given an amount of money, and can then offer however much they would like to Player 2.
 Unlike the ultimatum game, Player 2 cannot reject the amount they have been offered.
 As a result, people are more likely to reduce the amount of money they offer to Player 2.
 Despite this, results show that people still offer Player 2 a sum of around 20-30 percent of the original amount.
-The dictator game shows how people are willing to share their rewards with people, despite not being forced too.
+The dictator game shows how people are willing to share their rewards with people, despite not being forced to.

 The prisoner's dilemma game is effective in examining the social preference of cooperation.
 The logic behind the prisoner's dilemma is that every players rational choice is to defect, rather than cooperate.
 As it is in each player's best interest to defect, both players would rationally choose to defect.
 This results in a worse payoff for both players.
+The ultimatum game requires two players to agree on the allocation of money, yet what is reflected by the game is that humans are more concerned with whether the allocation is fair than whether the benefits are maximized.
+This behavior also illustrates that behavioral game theory is more well thought out than traditional game theory.
 However, in an attempt to reach a fair equilibrium for both players, results from the prisoner's dilemma game show that people cooperate much more than traditionally thought.
 When one player decides to cooperate, then the other players are more likely to cooperate too.
 This goes against the traditional beliefs that people only make decisions that maximise their utility.